fgrzeskowiak/bright-repos-browser/README.md

 - Previews should be added to screen files.
 Current implementation doesn't include them as they did not work automatically after adding the required dependency and the time limit did not allow for further investigation of the root cause.
+- Navigation builder should probably be implemented better, so that the screen Composables, their routes and arguments are not public, but internal.
+The feature module should only expose a method to build its navigation graph